-Craftsman Concrete
+Craftsman Concrete Floors

-Can Old Concrete be Polished?
+Can Old Concrete Be Polished?

 WHY IS EXISTING CONCRETE MORE DIFFICULT TO POLISH?